kojodoc/kojodoc.github.io/reference/scala.md

 <a name="data-array">
 **1.7.1.1 Array**

-An `Array` is useful when you want to be able to modify an existing sequece by changing its elements.
+An `Array` is useful when you want to be able to modify an existing sequence by changing its elements.

 An `Array` is also a sequence, so anything you can do with a sequence (including the stuff from the previous section), you can also do with an `Array`.